mgreiler/se-unlocked/Transcripts/EP_17_Trisha_Gee.md

 think there's something like 300 developers on intelligent idea, but I don't think, I don't think that's like in some sort of really strict hierarchy.
-And I kind of know it's not in a strict hierarchy because the way I interact with the, with the developers, cause I don't develop on intelligent.
-Specifically myself, is that I'm usually doing a video or a blog post on like, what are the new features unintelligent I did?
+And I kind of know it's not in a strict hierarchy because the way I interact with the, with the developers, cause I don't develop on intelligent specifically myself, is that I'm usually doing a video or a blog post on like, what are the new features unintelligent I did?
 And the way I like to approach those is not like, here's, here's the button, click this, do this.
 It's like, okay, what is this feature?
 How would it help me as a developer to get to do the thing I'm trying to, trying to do?
 Like, I don't really care about what the feature looks like.
 I care about what I want to use it for.
-I'm always trying to come up with these videos and blogs to say, let's say we have this sort of problem.
+I'm always trying to come up with these videos and blogs to say: "let's say we have this sort of problem.
-This is the feature that will help you fix that problem.
+This is the feature that will help you fix that problem."
 But often when I'm doing those, I have to, to figure out what the feature is, how it works and what sorts of problems it solves.
 And in order to do that, I usually speak to the individual developer who created that feature.
 Like, I don't, I don't have like a single point of contact.
-And when I'm asking them, like, why did you develop this?
-They're like, well, it just, it was a problem I had, so that's okay.
-Or it seemed like a good idea at the time, you know?
+And when I'm asking them, like: "why did you develop this?"
+They're like: "well, it just, it was a problem I had, so I fixed it.
+Or it seemed like a good idea at the time, you know?"
 So a lot of, a lot of the organization, they, um, the developers.
-They are dog food in the product because they write intelligent idea and they're using intelligent data to intelligent data.
+They are dog fooding the product because they write intelligent idea and they're using intelligent idea to write intelligent idea.
 And they're using Kotlin in intelligent idea to write intelligent idea.
-So Kotlin and, and intelligent idea, or kind of, um, there's got the symbiotic relationship because the developers are like, Oh, wouldn't it be nice if we had an inspection, which showed us when the code looks like.
-This.
-So that's why the IDE particularly for, for Java, cause they're intelligent, their code base is still has a good chunk of Java as well as some and stuff.
+So Kotlin and, and intelligent idea, or kind of, um, there's got the symbiotic relationship because the developers are like: "Oh, wouldn't it be nice if we had an inspection, which showed us when the code looks like this?"
+So that's why the IDE particularly for, for Java, 'cause they intelligent idea code base is still has a good chunk of Java as well as some Kotlin and stuff.
-You know, the intelligent idea, Java features are always just expanding ridiculously because our developers go, Oh, this would make my life easier.
-And that really helps to really helps with our users because they're like, Oh, that makes my life easier too.
-But so, yeah, so we do a lot of dog food.
-It seems to me there's a certain level of the developers can kind of more or less pick what they want to work on this year.
-We've actually got a roadmap.
+You know, the intelligent idea, Java features are always just expanding ridiculously because our developers go: "oh, this would make my life easier."
+And that really helps to really helps with our users because they're like: "Oh, that makes my life easier too."
+But so, yeah, so we do a lot of dog fooding.
+It seems to me there's a certain level of the developers can kind of more or less pick what they want to work on.
+This year we've actually got a roadmap.
 So we have a product roadmap and the plan is to kind of try and do features, which go towards that product roadmap.
 But I think this is the first year I've ever seen a product roadmap.
 Usually it's much more if it's, if it exists, it's much more informal.
-So the development organization is, is very, um, It's kind of where I think a lot of developers would like to work.
+So the development organization is, is very, um, it's kind of where I think a lot of developers would like to work.
 It's kind of like, we just kind of trust you to get on with your job and just, just do it.
 Yeah.
-And they're, so they're all like they're all coat.
-Well, a lot of them, most of the intelligent idea develop because our in st. Petersburg where we have a big office, we have a bunch in Munich as well, where we have our European development office, but then all of the developer advocates, all of ours, there's like 20 of us.
+And they're, so they're all like they're all code work.
+Well, a lot of them, most of the intelligent idea develop because our in St.
+Petersburg where we have a big office, we have a bunch in Munich as well, where we have our European development office, but then all of the developer advocates, all of us, there's like 20 of us.
 We're all remote.
-And we will work.
+And we all work.
 So I'm working from the South of Spain.
 Yeah.
-Malice, India had, he's actually had, he's only about two hours away in Malaga, but we have never, ever met up in Spain ever in the Lake seven years known him.
-And we always meet in like London or Amsterdam or New York or so, or some Petersburg or Munich as it.
+Mali is in India had, he's actually had, he's only about two hours away in Malaga, but we have never, ever met up in Spain ever in the Lake seven years known him.
+And we always meet in like London or Amsterdam or New York or so, or St. Petersburg or Munich as it.
-Yeah.
+But yeah.
 There's people in the States, people in the UK.

 **Michaela:**: [00:43:26] So, yeah.
-Traveling a lot as
+Traveling a lot as well.

-**Trisha:**: [00:43:27] well.
-Well, not right now.
+**Trisha:**: [00:43:27] Well, not right now. (laughs)

 **Michaela:**: [00:43:30] Yeah.
 That's what I wanted to ask you about.
 What are you doing right now?
 What does an develop an advocate do during a pandemic?